AboutContactTermsPrivacy PolicyRefund Policy

 Oil control and touch-ups in summer

-Oil control is usually cleaner when you remove before you reapply.
+Oil control is typically cleaner when you remove before you reapply.
 If shine shows up and you immediately add more cushion, powder, or coverage, the surface can get thicker and more uneven.
-It usually looks better when excess oil is reduced first and only the parts that truly need help are corrected afterward.
+It typically looks better when excess oil is reduced first and only the parts that truly need help are corrected afterward.

 The cleanest touch-up order is blot, wait, press, then add.
 Blotting paper or a clean tissue should lift surface oil without dragging.
 After that, press the area with a puff before adding new product.
 If the base reconnects after pressing, skip extra coverage.
 If redness or separation still shows, tap a very small amount of cushion only on that spot.